evancz/guide.elm-lang.org/book/types/type_aliases.md

 celebrateBirthday user =
   { user | age = user.age + 1 }

--- It would be equivalent to use this type annotation instead:
+-- The following type annotations are equivalent:
 --
+--     celebrateBirthday : User -> User
 --     celebrateBirthday : { name : String, age : Int } -> { name : String, age : Int }
 --
 ```

 It is much nicer to read with the type alias, and this is only for a record with two fields!
 Imagine we need to add fields as our application grows.
-We could add 10 or 100 fields to the `User` type alias, but we would not need to make any changes to our `celebrateBirthday` function.
+When we use type aliases, we could add 10 or 100 fields to the `User` type alias without needing to make any changes to our `celebrateBirthday` function.
 Nice!

 ## Record Constructors